OData/v3ProtocolDocument/OData URL Conventions.markdown

 Sometimes a single entity can be accessed directly, for example by:

-- Invoking a Function that returns a single entity (see rule: entityFunctionCall)
+- Invoking a function that returns a single entity (see rule: entityFunctionCall)
-- Invoking an Action that returns a single entity (see rule: actionCall)
+- Invoking an action that returns a single entity (see rule: actionCall)
 - Invoking a service operation that returns a single entity (see rule: entityServiceOpCall)

 Often however a single entity is accessed by composing more path segments to a resourcePath that identifies a Collection of Entities, for example by: